A Guide to On-Campus Living in 2023

 Bowdoin made the unusual decision in 1997 to close down its Greek organizations.
 They converted the former fraternity houses into dormitories known as the “College Houses.”

-It quickly became the most sought-after housing in the college and some of the best college dorms in America and were nicknamed the “living rooms of Bowdoin” due to the houses’ strong social aspect of life.
+It quickly became the most sought-after housing in the college and some of the best college dorms in America and was nicknamed the “living rooms of Bowdoin” due to the houses’ strong social aspect of life.

 College House residents, such as Quinby House, are expected to plan social and cultural activities for the college, such as film screenings, discussions, and arts events.
 Quinby, a former frat house, has fireplaces, chandeliers, and room for 24 students.
 It is known for its eclectic, inclusive atmosphere.